lchorbadjiev/teach2014-2015/35/README.txt

 3. Add unary operation NegOp(neg) that negates the top element of the stack.

+3 1/2.
+Add unary operation SqOp(sq) that squares the top element of the stack.

 4. Add unary operation natural logarithm LogOp(log) and reverse operation ExpOp(exp).

 5. Add operation DupOp(dup) that duplicates the top element of the stack.